gopinath95data/human-activity-classsifcation/README.md

 :purple_circle: Model built on single layer lstm (~92% accuracy)

-:purple_circle: Note: This model specifically uses only the smartwatch accelerometer readings of the users since it would represent the hand motions of the users.
+:purple_circle: Note: This model specifically uses only the smartwatch accelerometer readings of the users since it would better represent the hand motions of the users.
+For the complete data visit the above UCI ML repo link.
 A more robust, complex and accurate model may be built by combinig the accelerometer and gyroscope readings from both the smartphone and smartwatch

 ### File and Folder description